oyamauchi/oyamauchi.github.io/debugging-stories/return-value.md

   parent: debugging-stories
   excerpt: |
     I hit this at the very beginning of my time working on [HHVM](https://github.com/facebook/hhvm).
 While working on an unrelated task, I encountered this bizarre symptom, which took me a while to even notice, and then sent me down a very fun rabbit hole to debug.

-    Sadly, the bugged revision has vanished from the public HHVM repo; it seems they rewrote history at some point.
 layout: general.html
 include_hljs: true
 ---